peterhinch/micropython-micro-gui/README.md

 ```
 ![Image](./images/meter.JPG)

-This passive widget provides a vertical linear meter display of values scaled
+The two styles of `meter`, both showing a value of 0.65.
+This `passive` widget
-between 0.0 and 1.0.
+provides a vertical linear meter display of values scaled between 0.0 and 1.0.

 Constructor mandatory positional args:
  1. `writer` The `Writer` instance (defines font) to use.